aneveux/talk-devops/index.md

 ---

-#Developers will want to automate the tests of your infrastructure provisionning!
+#Developers will want to automate the tests of your infrastructure provisioning!

 ---
 class: impact, noborder